Ayinzhang/ayinzhang/README.md

-<h2>Hi, I'm ayinzhang.</h2>
+<h2>Hi, I'm Ayinzhang.</h2>

 <h3>About Me</h3>

 💡 &nbsp;I like to explore new technologies and develop some interesting game demos.\
-🎓 &nbsp;I'm currently studying Computer Science at the Northeastern University, China.\
+🎓 &nbsp;I'm currently taking Game and Media Technology master degree at Utrecht University.\
-🌱 &nbsp;I'm on track for learning more about Game Engine and Computer Graphics.\
+🌱 &nbsp;I'm on track for learning more about game technology (AI, Engine, Graphics...)\
-💼 &nbsp;I did game-related internships at Baitian Baiao and Timi Tencent.\
+💼 &nbsp;I did game-related internships at Baitian Baioo and TiMi Tencent.\
 💬 &nbsp;Feel free to contact me for cooperating, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email and I'll try to respond in one day.\
 🌐 &nbsp;Have a look at my website for more details about me.
 I'm open to any feedback!